Finding Significant Fourier Coefficients: Clarifications, Simplifications, Applications and Limitations: Applications: Cryptography

 \subsubsection{Bit security of the Diffie--Hellman protocol and related schemes}

 An open question is to prove that single bits of Diffie--Hellman keys are hardcore.
-Here we assume that we have an oracle $O$ that on $g,g^a,g^b$ returns a single bit of the Diffie--Hellman key $s = g^{ab}$.
-To interact with the oracle, notice that given $g^b$ one can calculate $g^{b+r} = g^b g^r$ for any number $r$.
+Here we consider an oracle $O$ that on $g,g^a,g^b$ returns a single bit of the Diffie--Hellman key $s = g^{ab}$.
+To interact with the oracle, notice that given $g^b$ one can compute $g^{b+r} = g^b g^r$ for any $r$.
 One can then query the oracle $O$ with $g,g^a,g^{b+r}$ and receive a bit of $g^{a(b+r)} = g^{ab} g^{ar} = s t$.
 This is how the hidden number problem was originally identified.
-This application does not correspond to the CM-HNP, since choosing the multiplier $t$ is equivalent to finding discrete logarithms for the base $g^a$ in $\Z^*_p$.
+This interaction does not correspond to the CM-HNP, since choosing the multiplier $t = (g^a)^r$ (for the secret $s$) is equivalent to finding discrete logarithms for the base $g^a$ in $\Z^*_p$.

-For related schemes where the exponent is fixed, Akavia~\cite{AKA-HNP} followed Boneh--Venkatesen~\cite{BV2} to get around this problem by assuming an ``advice'' that provides the discrete logarithms of the chosen multipliers $t$ to the base $g^a$, but this is not realistic in actual applications (see also our remark in Section \ref{sec_subgroups}).
+\textbf{Advice bits.} For related schemes where the exponent $a$ is fixed (unlike schemes using ephemeral exponents, as in Diffie-Hellman key exchange), Akavia~\cite{AKA-HNP} followed Boneh--Venkatesen~\cite{BV2} to get around this problem by assuming an ``advice'' that provides the discrete logarithms of the chosen multipliers $t$ to the base $g^a$, but this is not realistic in actual applications (see also our remark in Section \ref{sec_subgroups}).
 There is currently no method known to prove the hardness of single bits of Diffie--Hellman keys in the usual model.

-To overcome this problem, Boneh and Shparlinski~\cite{BS} suggested (in the context of elliptic curves) a different model where the oracle $O$ takes as input a group homomorphism $\phi: G \to G'$, the values $g, g^a, g^b$, and then outputs $O(\phi(g^{ab}))$.
-The approach is then to keep the inputs $g,g^a,g^b$ fixed and to use $\phi$ as the way to choose multipliers in the hidden number problem.
+\textbf{New Diffie--Hellman model.} To overcome this problem, Boneh and Shparlinski~\cite{BS} suggested (in the context of elliptic curves) a different model where the oracle $O$ takes as input, in addition to the values $g, g^a, g^b$, a group homomorphism $\phi: G \to G'$, and then outputs partial information (e.g. a single bit) of $\phi(g^{ab})$.
+The approach is then to keep the inputs $g,g^a,g^b$ fixed and to use $\phi$ as the way to choose multipliers for $s=g^{ab}$ in the hidden number problem.
+This model corresponds to a variant of Diffie--Hellman key exchange, where a representation of the group is not fixed.
 We call this the \emph{representation changing model}.

-This model allows to convert the nonlinear Diffie--Hellman problem to an easier linear problem.
+This is an example of our discussion at the end of Section~\ref{sec:HNP} above on converting a given problem to a setting (a new model, in this case) that allows to apply the solution to CM-HNP.
+We now explain how in this model one can reduce the original problem to variants of CM-HNP.